Trading day: Trading day time zones

 Each stock exchange has opening hours that are based on specific time zones.
 People can trade in these exchanges remotely using electronic trading platforms.
 For those trading in different parts of the world, there are unique trading days based on the hours associated with any given time zone.
 For example, NASDAQ is open 9:30–16:00 ET and anyone outside of the Eastern Time Zone will have a different trading day (for example, in Vancouver a trading day would run from 6:30–13:00).
-During the part of the year when North America is on standard time, in it would be 17:30–24:00 in Moscow, and in Shanghai it would be 22:30–5:00.
+During the part of the year when North America is on standard time, it would be 17:30–24:00 in Moscow, and in Shanghai it would be 22:30–5:00.
 Remote traders should find their trading hours based on the stock exchange's hours and time zone.